jesuscuevas/csus_website/_posts/2020-08-27-communication-for-current-students.md

 - __# off-topic__ when you want to share something with the class, but it's not related to the class.
     For example, finding buddies to play video games with, or [Mandalorian memes](https://gamerant.com/star-wars-mandalorian-best-memes/)

+I suggest you set your Discord user name for our class to the same name displayed in Canvas, so that I know who you are and I can award you participation points for your helpful contributions to the conversation.
+If you [set your server nickname](https://support.discord.com/hc/en-us/articles/219070107-Server-Nicknames), then you can be `Jane Doe` for our class, but still be `TurdBurglar` when you're gaming on Discord.
+On a similar note, keep your profile pictures PG.

 ### Email

-If you need to communicate with me privately, then you can use private messages in Discord, or you can email me at <fitzgerald@csus.edu>.
+Here are three ways to communicate with me privately:

+1. Discord direct messages.
-I'll typically see and respond to the private messages in Discord sooner, because I check that more often than email.
+    I'll typically see and respond to these fastest, because I check them most often.
+2. Canvas direct messages.
+    Same idea as Discord, but less efficient.
+    Use it if it's the only way you have to communicate.
+3. Email <fitzgerald@csus.edu>.
-However, if it's an official form or something that I need to forward to other people at the University, then email is better than Discord.
+    The best option for official forms or messages that I need to forward to other people at the University, or if you need to notify multiple professors simultaneously.

 ### General Advice

-It's easy to be misunderstood in an online environment.
+Be polite and courteous when interacting with others online, because it's easy to be misunderstood.
-Here's a good general rule of thumb for online:
+Here's a good general rule of thumb for online environments:

 > If you wouldn't say it in front of your Grandmother, then don't say it in class.